Assignments for 10/14/2024

 American History

-Watch this brief video about the original 13 colonies.
+Watch this brief video to review those 13 original colonies.

 U.S. Government